Campus Life for Undergraduate Students

 Residential Life and Dining

-Attending CMC usually means living at CMC.
-Approximately 94 percent of CMC students live on campus and take an active part in residence hall activities and campus events.
+Attending CMC usually means living at CMC and 97 percent of CMC students live on campus and take an active part in residence hall activities and campus events.
 Students may live off-campus with the permission of the dean of students.
 Campus living is convenient, and the dorms are comfortable: all rooms are good size with ample closet space, and are furnished with a bed and mattress, trash and recycling cans, bureau, shelf, desk and desk chair for each student.
 All 13 residence halls have lounges for meetings and social activities.

 Rooms in Appleby, Boswell, Green, and Wohlford Halls are doubles; there are singles and doubles in Auen, Beckett, Benson, Berger, Claremont, Fawcett, Marks, Phillips, and Stark